UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-077.md

 Coherence Convergence Theorem (Theorem 2): Under appropriate conditions, coherence-preserving gradient dynamics converge to local maxima of the coherence function.

-This theorem guarantees that certain classes of coherence-preserving systems eventually reach states of maximum coherence within their accessible region of state space.
+This theorem guarantees that certain classes of [[uor-c-075|coherence-preserving systems]] eventually reach states of maximum coherence within their accessible region of state space.

 Coherence Conservation Theorem (Theorem 3): For conservative coherence-preserving dynamics, there exist conserved quantities that are functions of both the system state and the reference state.

-This theorem identifies invariants of motion for coherence-preserving systems, analogous to conservation laws in physical systems.
+This theorem identifies invariants of motion for [[uor-c-075|coherence-preserving systems]], analogous to conservation laws in physical systems.

 Coherence Fluctuation Theorem (Theorem 4): For stochastic coherence-preserving dynamics, the probability of coherence-decreasing trajectories decreases exponentially with the magnitude of the coherence decrease.